athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 ---
 layout: default
 permalink: /:basename/
-title: How To Think About Your Series A Metrics
+title: How To Think About Series A Metrics
 ---

-## How To Think About Your Series A Metrics
+## How To Think About Series A Metrics

 ----